veerendra19codes/chat-app/README.md

 Open the app in your browser at http://localhost:3000.

-Deployment
+Deployment:

 This app is deployed on:
 Frontend: Netlify or Vercel
 Backend: Render

 To deploy, follow these steps:
 Update .env files with production values.
 Push your code to GitHub and connect it to your hosting services.
 For Netlify or Vercel, ensure the frontend is set to use the correct backend URL.